 Investors in search of high-yielding stocks have many opportunities knocking on their doors after the recent market pullback.
-But when you make a decision to purchase a high yielder, you need to make sure you?re not catching a falling knife.
+But when you make a decision to purchase a high yielder, you need to make sure you’re not catching a falling knife.
+Let’s have a look at Laurentian Bank of Canada (TSX:LB) and First National Financial Corp.
+(TSX:FN) stocks to see if their high dividend yields are safe and if they fit into your investing style.
+Laurentian Bank Montreal-based Laurentian Bank stock has been under pressure this year.
+The main drag on this lender’s share…

 To keep reading, enter your email address or login below.